LM Village, Greece

-Expanding to another camp is a big decision but the community here is so isolated they have very little support and opportunities.
+The community here was so isolated they had very little support and opportunities.

-It’s clear how our free mini-market helps: it takes an hour to walk to the nearest shop.
-It’s expensive with very little choice.
+It was clear how our free mini-market helped: it took an hour to walk to the nearest shop.
+It is expensive with very little choice.
 Then there is the walk back with all the supplies.
-So the second service we set up was a weekly trip to the market in Andravida.
-We hire a coach and give 50 residents the opportunity to stock up on good value supplies – which is also investing in the local community.

 With the shop currently shut, we funded a weekly bus service to the local market.

 We also funded important celebrations, for example by buying great food and supplies for Eid.
 People need a taste of home and the opportunity to have a bit of normality.

 This video shows what volunteering was like in November 2017.

 - Population: 220 Syrians, many Kurdish, with over half under 16 (capacity 300)

 - Services: weekly bus service, monthly nappy/ diaper distribution